facebook

 9. English Rolled Arm Chair

-How it's used: According to Heather Mastrangeli, English rolled arm chairs are great for adding extra seating to spaces with classic, traditional, or transitional home decor.
-In addition, they pair well with rolled arm sofas and other traditional living room furniture.
+How it's used: According to Heather Mastrangeli, English rolled armchairs add extra seating to spaces with classic, traditional, or transitional home decor.
+They also pair well with rolled arm sofas and other traditional living room furniture.

 10. Bean Bag Chair

 A bean bag chair is a large piece of fabric or leather filled with polystyrene balls or shredded memory foam.
-They conform to the user's body providing good support, and come in various sizes.
+They conform to the user's body, provide good support, and come in various sizes.
 For example, some are large enough to curl up on for a snap, while others are approximately the size of a side chair.
-In addition, some bean bag chairs feature a metal frame to help the chair keep its shape.
+Some bean bag chairs feature a metal frame to help the chair keep its shape, and it can be

 How it's used: Bean bag chairs offer a casual seating option that works well in modern living rooms, children's play areas, and lounge-style settings.
-They're also ideal for those who suffer from back and neck pain, as they can provide full-body support to alleviate tension.
+The good thing about them is that they are perfect for those suffering from back and neck pain, as they offer full-body support to relieve tension.

 11. Papasan Chair